What Does It Cost to Register a Trademark in Canada?

 Professional fees are those fees payable to your registered trademark agent, who is often also a trademark lawyer, for their professional services helping you with registering your trademark.
 There are professional fees to prepare and file your trademark application, as well as fees during the trademark examination phase (sometimes referred to as trademark prosecution), and the approval, advertisement, allowance and registration phases.

-The professional fees incurred in the trademark examination phase will depend on the number of examiner’s reports you have to respond to, and the nature and complexity of the objections made by the trademark examiner in his or her report.
-If you are seeking to maximize the scope of protection granted by your registration with a high number of goods and services crossing many trademark classes, you are more likely to face more objections from the trademark examiner than in an application with fewer classes of goods and services.
-This is essentially an exercise in fine tuning the scope of your trademark application to fit your business needs.
+TThe professional fees incurred in the trademark examination phase will depend on the number of examiner’s reports you have to respond to, and the nature and complexity of the objections made by the trademark examiner in his or her report.
+If you are seeking to maximize the scope of protection granted by your registration with a high number of goods and services crossing many trademark classes, you are more likely to face more examination requirements than an application with fewer classes of goods and services.

-Moreover, the nature of the trademark with respect to where it falls on the spectrum between descriptive and inherently distinctive and whether it is confusingly similar to other trademarks registered in overlapping areas of commerce will factor in the number and nature of objections you have to respond to.
+Further considerations affecting the cost of obtaining a trademark are whether the mark is descriptive or inherently distinctive and whether it is confusingly similar to other trademarks registered in overlapping areas of commerce, will increase the number of objections you have to respond to.

 If a third party opposes your approved trademark application during the advertisement period, a trademark opposition proceeding commences.
-While relatively rare (about 3% of applications are opposed), trademark oppositions are a quasi-litigation proceeding which can entail significant costs in the tens (and sometimes hundreds) of thousands of dollars if fully fought out between the parties.
-You need to be successful in the trademark opposition proceeding to secure the allowance of your trademark application.
-However you can also choose not to defend the trademark opposition and not incur the additional costs, although this will lead to your trademark application being deemed abandoned.
+While relatively rare (about 4% of applications are opposed), trademark oppositions are quasi-judicial proceedings which can entail significant costs in the tens (and occasionally hundreds) of thousands of dollars if fully fought out between the parties A successful trademark opposition proceeding will secure the allowance of your trademark application.
+If you choose not to defend a trademark opposition, this will lead to your trademark application being deemed abandoned (but will not incur additional costs).

-An opposition by a third party will well exceed any initial budget you had set for registering your trademark.
-Accordingly, a trademark search and opinion in which you obtain an opinion from a trademark lawyer or registered trademark agent that there is a low risk of conflict in adopting and using a trademark in Canada is a valuable way to manage and reduce your risk of facing a trademark opposition during the trademark application process.
+As an opposition by a third party will well exceed any initial budget you had set for registering your trademark, a trademark search and opinion from a trademark lawyer or registered trademark agent can be obtained to assess the risk of conflict in adopting and using a trademark in Canada.
+This is a valuable way to manage and reduce your risk of facing a trademark opposition during the trademark application process.
 To learn more, visit our resource on conducting a trademark search in Canada.

 Taxes

-Professional fees are taxable in Canada such that HST or GST is payable based on the rate of HST or GST in the province or territory the professional service is supplied to.
-This is where you as the client operate your business.
+Professional fees are taxable in Canada such that HST or GST is payable based on the rate in the province or territory in which you, as the client, operates your business.
 It does not matter if the law firm providing the service to your business is in a different province.
-And if your business is located outside of Canada, there is no tax on professional fees.

-Also note for Canadian businesses that the sales tax you pay on professional services is offset against the sales tax you collect when selling your goods and services if you are required to collect and remit sales taxes to the Canada Revenue Agency.
-Thus, sales tax may not be considered a business expense although sales taxes paid will impact your cash position.
-This is especially the case for pre-revenue businesses which many businesses are when filing their first trademark application in Canada.
+If you are required to collect and remit sales taxes to the Canada Revenue Agency, the sales tax Canadian businesses pay on professional services is offset against the sales tax you collect when selling your goods and services.
+Thus, sales tax may not be considered a business expense, but sales taxes paid could impact your fluid cash position if you are a pre-revenue business filing your first trademark application in Canada.

 There is no tax on official fees paid to the Canadian Intellectual Property Office.